Marriage: denominational essential or non?

 "Is gay marriage like divorce, something we’ll just get used to, and eventually justify?"

-Not theologically, because in Mat19 Jesus allows for divorce due to hard-heartedness, but he re-emphasises male—female marriage.
-You’d have to ignore his affirmation and that big marriage grand-narrative to try to justify it away.
+No, because in Mat19 Jesus allows for divorce due to hard-heartedness, but he re-affirms male-female marriage.
+To justify non-hetero marriage, you’d have to ignore Jesus affirmation, and that Biblical marriage grand-narrative.

 "Don’t we want to see love win, not truth win?"

 It’s not either or, it’s only both.
-If it’s not truthful, it's not really loving.
+If it’s not truthful, it's not going to be loving.
 Good intentions alone pave the road to a bad destination.
 The road to heaven is paved with wisdom, truth in love.

 "Isn’t disunity a bad witness?"

-Sure, so therefore we should listen to Jesus and sort out what is true on the matter.
+Sure, so don't depart from Jesus' way.
+Listen to Jesus, unite around the truth of the matter.
 It is unity in the Spirit of Christ that is a good witness.
 Truth in love.
 Not mere contradictory affirmations of whatever, that’d be disunity.
 What good is salt if it loses its distinctive flavour.
 Our unity is in seeking first the Kingdom of God and his righteousness, allowing him to add to us what we need.
 When our hearts are filled with love from him, we start to see our true identity is in him, not in sexual identity or any other idolatry.
 He leads us into his life-giving truth.
 God does love the whole world, yet not all will be saved.
 God loves Jew and Gentile alike as both find their unity in Christ - in fact Col3:11 is in a passage specifying putting off the sexually immoral self, and putting on Christ who is all and in all.

 "Who decides which way is the truth he will lead us into?"